-Applications require approval by the Office of the Dean, University comptroller, registrar, and librarian.
+Applications require approval by the Office of the Dean, University Bursar, Registrar, and Library.
 These offices verify that requirements are met and that the student's accounts, records, etc., are in good standing.
-The date supplied by the Office of the Dean for completion of academic requirements is the date that demarcates predoctoral from postdoctoral training and supervision.
-The date is included on the transcript, and the Office of the Dean will verify it to licensing boards.
 Upon approval, the application is presented to the NSU Board of Trustees for conferral.
 Following the official conferral of the degree, which is noted on the transcript, a diploma is mailed to the student.
-Students are encouraged to submit their degree applications at least one month prior to the completion of their internship.
+Students are encouraged to submit their degree applications at least one (1) month prior to the completion of their internship or the date of the dissertation defense, whichever occurs last.
+The date supplied by the Office of the Dean for completion of academic requirements is the date that demarcates pre-doctoral from postdoctoral training and supervision.
+The date is included on the transcript, and the Office of Clinical